[OVERVIEW]

 ====

-Spirit Shackle lets Decidueye hit and trap foes without fear of missing, while +2 Poltergeist lets it OHKO checks like Vileplume after Stealth Rock damage.
-Shadow Sneak lets it pick off and revenge kill faster foes, particularly Ghost-weak ones like Chandelure, Hisuian Typhlosion, and Munkidori.
-Tera Ghost allows Decidueye to boost its powerful STAB moves to even more terrifying heights, while Tera Fairy and Water act defensively to give Decidueye a change to set up in front of Dark-types like Alolan Muk and Fire-types like Incineroar, respectively.
+Spirit Shackle lets Decidueye hit and trap foes without fear of missing, while +2 Poltergeist lets it potentially OHKO checks like Amoonguss after Stealth Rock damage.
+However, Poltergeist limits Decidueye's teammates' ability to utilize Knock Off, as it requires the foe to have an item.
+Shadow Sneak lets Decidueye pick off and revenge kill faster foes, particularly Ghost-weak ones like Chandelure, Hisuian Typhlosion, and Munkidori.
+Tera Ghost lets Shadow Sneak OHKO Inteleon, Kilowattrel, and, after Stealth Rock damage, Flamigo, while Tera Fairy and Water act defensively to give Decidueye a chance to set up in front of Dark-types like Scrafty and Fire-types like Incineroar, respectively.

-Decidueye appreciates teammates like Munkidori and Chandelure who are also checked by Dark- and Fire-types, and can work together with these teammates to wear down shared checks.
-Particularly when using Spirit Shackle over Poltergeist, hazard support from teammates like Froslass, Diancie, and Bronzong can be helpful to wear down checks and guarantee KOs.
-Backup physical attackers can work to overwhelm solid physical walls like Vileplume and Bellibolt, so Mienshao, Toxicroak, and Flygon can support Decidueye well.
-Decidueye can occasionally find getting a turn to set up difficult, so teammates that facilitate opportunities can be very helpful, such as Encore Cinccino and Scream Tail and Memento Chandelure.
+Decidueye appreciates teammates like Munkidori and Chandelure that are also checked by Dark- and Fire-types, since it can work together with these partners to wear down shared checks like Alolan Muk and Incineroar.
+Particularly when using Spirit Shackle over Poltergeist, entry hazard support from teammates like Froslass, Diancie, and Bronzong can be helpful to wear down checks and guarantee KOs.
+Backup physical attackers can work to overwhelm solid physical walls like Amoonguss and Bellibolt, so the Paldean Tauros formes, Toxicroak, and Flygon can support Decidueye very well.
+On top of that, they can capitalize on Pokemon that Decidueye might faint against like Incineroar, Overqwil, and Alolan Muk.
+Decidueye can occasionally find getting a turn to set up difficult, so teammates that facilitate opportunities, such as Encore users like Cinccino and Scream Tail and Memento Chandelure, can be very helpful.

 [SET]